-If you’re interested in boosting email productivity in other ways, you should take a moment to learn about EmailAnalytics.
+Now that you know how to turn on receipts in Gmail, if you’re interested in boosting email productivity in other ways, you should take a moment to learn about EmailAnalytics.
 It’s an all-in-one data visualization and analytics platform designed especially for Gmail.
 With it, you can study all your team’s email habits, including how long it takes them to write or read emails, how they organize their inbox, and key ways you can improve your email threads to save time.
 Try it for free today!

 Why is my Gmail read receipt option not showing up?